Welcome to ClearView Baptist Church

 Section 1.
 Every Employee a Minister

-The Senior Pastor is responsible for leading the church to function as a New Testament church.
-He shall lead the congregation, the organizations and the church staff to perform their tasks.
-He shall serve as a non-voting ex-officio member of all committees, teams and task forces.
+The Senior Pastor is responsible for leading the Church to function as a New Testament church.
+He shall lead the congregation, the organizations and direct the Church staff to perform their tasks.
+He shall serve as a non-voting ex-officio member of all committees, teams and task forces and a voting member of the Church Council.

-The Senior Pastor is a leader of pastoral ministries in the church.
-As such, he works with the church staff and church leaders to:
+The Senior Pastor is leader of pastoral ministries in the Church.
+As such, he works with the Church staff and Church leaders to:

-1. Lead the church in performing its tasks
+2. Lead the Church in performing its tasks.

-2. Lead the church to prayerfully engage in a fellowship of worship, witness, education, ministry, and application.
+3. Lead the Church to prayerfully engage in a fellowship of worship, witness, education, ministry, and application.

-4. Care for the church’s members and other persons in the community.
+5. Care for the Church’s members and other persons in the community.

-A Senior Pastor shall be chosen and called by the church whenever a vacancy occurs.
-His election shall occur at a meeting called for that purpose, of which at least one week’s public notice has been given to all active members.
+A Senior Pastor shall be chosen and called by the Church whenever a vacancy occurs.
+His election shall take place at a meeting called for that purpose, of which at least one week’s public notice has been given to all active members.

 Section 3.
 Pastoral Staff

-The pastoral staff will be called and employed as the church determines the need for such offices.
+Pastoral staff are ClearView employees who are ordained members of the clergy.
+The pastoral staff will be called and employed as the Church determines the need for such offices.
 A job description for each position shall be approved by the Personnel Committee.

-The pastoral staff will be recommended to the church by the Personnel Committee with the approval of the Senior Pastor.
-Pastoral staff shall be called by church action with an affirmative vote of a majority of the members present.
+Pastoral staff will be recommended to the Church by the Personnel Committee and Church Council with approval of the Senior Pastor.
+Election of Ppastoral staff shall be by written ballot and an affirmation vote of a majority of the active members present at a special business meeting.
 Pastoral staff elected shall serve until the relationship is terminated.

 Pastoral staff shall give at least two weeks’ notice at the time of resignation before terminating their responsibilities.
-Termination of pastoral staff, at the request of the Senior Pastor, shall be by a two-thirds vote of the Personnel Committee with at least one week’s notice to the members of the committee of the upcoming vote.
+Termination of pastoral staff, at the request of the Senior Pastor, shall be by a two-thirds vote of the Personnel Committee and a two-thirds vote of the Church Council with at least one week’s notice to the members of the committee and Church Council of the upcoming vote.
 Pastoral staff members will work cooperatively under the leadership of the Senior Pastor, in the performance of their duties.

 Section 4.
 All Other Ministry Staff